arendjr/selectivity/README.md

 closeOnSelect   | `Boolean`                 | Set to `false` to keep the dropdown open after the user has selected an item.
 This is useful if you want to allow the user to quickly select multiple items.
 The default value is `true`. createTokenItem | `Function`                | Function to create a new item from a user's search term.
 This is used to turn the term into an item when dropdowns are disabled and the user presses Enter.
 It is also used by the default tokenizer to create items for individual tokens.
 The function receives a `token` parameter which is the search term (or part of a search term) to create an item for and must return an item object with `id` and `text` properties or `null` if no token can be created from the term.
 The default is a function that returns an item where the id and text both match the term for any non-empty string and which returns `null` otherwise.
 This option only applies to multiple-value inputs. data            | `Object` or `Array`       | Initial selection data to set.
 This should be an object with `id` and `text` properties in the case of input type 'Single', or an array of such objects otherwise.
-This option is mutually exclusive with `value`. value           | `ID` or `Array`           | Initial value to set.
-This should be an ID (string or number) in the case of input type 'Single', or array of IDs otherwise.
-This property is mutually exclusive with `data`. initSelection   | `Function`                | Function to map values by ID to selection data.
+This option is mutually exclusive with `value`. initSelection   | `Function`                | Function to map values by ID to selection data.
 This function receives two arguments, `value` and `callback`.
 The value is the current value of the selection, which is an ID or an array of IDs depending on the input type.
 The callback should be invoked with an object or array of objects, respectively, containing `id` and `text` properties. inputType       | `String` or `Function`    | The input type to use.
 Default input types include 'Multiple', 'Single' and 'Email', but you can add custom input types to the `Select3.InputTypes` map or just specify one here as a function.
 The default value is 'Single', unless `multiple` is `true` in which case it is 'Multiple'. items           | `Array`                   | Array of items from which to select.
 Should be an array of objects with `id` and `text` properties.
 As convenience, you may also pass an array of strings, in which case the same string is used for both the ID and the text.
 If items are given, all items are expected to be available locally and all selection operations operate on this local array only.
 If `null`, items are not available locally, and the `query` option should be provided to fetch remote data.